Blorpity/Bitcamp/README.md

 Where can you get help with this project?: Email us at tonatiuhula8@gmail.com

-Maintainers/Contributers: Tonatiuh Leung-Arellano, Brian Mullinix, Blessing, Moyao Zhou
+Maintainers/Contributers: Tonatiuh Leung-Arellano, Brian Mullinix, Blessing Nwah, Moyao Zhou